Bridges Preparatory School: Academics

 According to data released by the South Carolina Department of Education Bridges Preparatory School showed 56 percent of elementary students achieved standards in English/language arts in 2015–16, seventh among 24 South Carolina Public Charter School District members offering elementary instruction.
 Math standards were met by 53 percent of students, ranking sixth.

 In 2015–16, the average student-teacher ratio in core subjects was 15.90 students for every 1 teacher.

 Athletics

 Bridges Prep competes at the Class A level in the South Carolina High School League.
-The school fields teams for boys in basketball, cross country, and soccer; and for girls in volleyball, basketball, cross country, softball.
+The school fields teams for boys in basketball, cross country, and soccer; and for girls in volleyball, basketball, cross country, and softball.

 Campuses

-Since Bridges Prep opened, they have used several different campuses for different sections of students.
+Since Bridges Prep opened, they have used several different campuses for different groups of students.

 Boundary Street Campus

-The Boundary Street Campus has been the main campus of the school since its beginning in 2013.
+The Boundary Street Campus was the main campus of the school since its beginning in 2013.
 Located at 1100 Boundary Street in Downtown Beaufort, SC, the building was previously owned by the Boys and Girl's Club of the Lowcountry.
+The City of Beaufort, SC bought the property from the school in December 2021, intending for it to become a Cybersecurity Education Center in conjunction with the University of South Carolina.